Don't Buy blood pressure monitors

 - Our tests cover a range of brands, prices and blood pressure monitor types; including arm and wrist monitors, and ones that can connect to a smartphone or tablet.

 The image shows the real life implications of our testing.
-How our expert lab tests separate the blood pressure monitors you should avoid from those recommended as Best Buy blood pressure monitors.
+How our expert lab tests separate the best blood pressure monitors from those you should avoid.

 Don't waste your money on a blood pressure monitor that lets you down on the vital readings you need, or bamboozles you with fancy features you don't need and can't work out how to use.

 Join Which? as a member and find out which blood pressure monitors are Don’t Buys and which are Best Buys.